 The costs of treating road rash can range drastically, which is why it is important to speak with a lawyer following an accident.
 Negligent drivers frequently disregard the rules of the road and put motorcyclists in danger.
 If someone else caused your injuries, you should not have to pay for your treatment alone.

-When filing a motorcycle accident claim, it is important to review all of the damages you have suffered to maximize the value of your claim.
+When filing an Atlanta motorcycle accident claim, it is important to review all of the damages you have suffered to maximize the value of your claim.
 The bulk of your claim may include your medical bills, including your emergency room bill, reconstructive surgery, physical therapy, and medication, but if your injuries affected your ability to work or resulted in chronic pain, then these costs should also be accounted for.